Here’s normal- for us. Writing as a mom, not a professional.

 He’s trying to have a *small* bday party with actual peers (and a few specially chosen adult friends) but this is how he feels in his heart.
 I don’t blame most of the kids- they don’t know they hurt him bc of their disabilities- but I do question their parents’ roles.
 Anyone who has met A, teachers etc, will tell you how kind he is.

-***Why as a society do we allow kids with autism to feel this way because they are treated as second class citizens?***
+***Why as a society do we allow kids with autism to feel this way?
+They are treated as second class citizens too often.***

 Does this not make you sad?
 Maybe it’s a mama thing. ***Maybe the best we can do is teach our kids with autism how to get along with adults.***